eventEmitter/object-validators/README.md

             , minLength: 1          // only for strings, buffers
             , maxLength: 20         // only for strings, buffers
             , required: false
-            , pattern: /hui/gi      // only for strings, buffers
+            , pattern: /hui/gi      // only for strings
-            , validator: function() {}
         }
-        , related: new Validator();
+        , related: validators.createValidator({});
     });

-    // the validator function is treated as async if it accepts two parameters
-    // parameter 1 is the input, parameter 2 the callback
+or use the default configuration

+     var  Validator = require('object-validatorss').Validator
+        , validator;

+    validator = new Validator{
+        name: {
+              type: validator.STRING
+            , min: 10               // numbers only
+            , max: 3000             // numbers only
+            , value: 89999          // must have the type defined by the type filed , length: 10            // only for strings, buffers , minLength: 1          // only for strings, buffers
+            , maxLength: 20         // only for strings, buffers
+            , required: false
+            , pattern: /hui/gi      // only for strings
+        }
+        , related: new Validator({});
+    });

-    // the validator validates either the object or all objects
-    // inside an array passed to it. each object may contain key pointing to
+the validator validates either the object or all objects inside an array passed to it. each object may contain key pointing to other validator
-    // other validator

-    // sync validation, will throw an error as soon
-    // an async validator is encountered
-    validator.validate(input);
+validation is async

-    // async, using promises
+    // using promises
-    validator.validate(input).then().catch();
+    validator.validate(input).then(function() {
+        // is valid
+    }.bind(this)).catch(function(message) {

+    }.bind(this));

-    // async using a callback
+    // using a callback
-    validator.validate(input, cb);
+    validator.validate(input, function(isValid, message) {
+        // isnt valid
+    });